kwabenasapong/openpldoc/manual/source/print_service.rst

 .. image:: pics/printservice2.png

-The :guilabel:`Print Button` |printbutton| will print your service bringing up your system's print options.
+|printbutton| will print your service bringing up your system's print options.

-.. |printbutton| image:: pics/printbutton.png

-When you are ready to print simply click the :guilabel:`Print Button`
+Use this when you are ready to print.

-The :guilabel:`Options Button` |optionsbutton| gives you a series of ways to customize the service order before printing.
+|optionbutton| gives you a series of ways to customize the service order

-.. |optionsbutton| image:: pics/optionsbutton.png
+before printing.

 .. image:: pics/printservice3.png